Program Coordinator: M. Ali Montazer, Ph.D.

-The mission of the System Engineering program is to prepare our students for growth and career opportunities in the field and/or advanced studies.
+The mission of the Industrial and System Engineering bachelor program is to prepare our students for growth and career opportunities in the field and/or advanced studies.
 The mission also includes recruiting a diverse student body; providing state-of-the-art education; and interacting with employers to ensure that graduates are prepared to contribute to their chosen professions in various sectors of the economy.
 The program objectives are to prepare graduates who:

 - Apply system thinking to problems

 - Achieve academic and technical competence to pursue professional careers in engineering and technology fields

 - Acquire and sustain gainful employment in the field commensurate with their education and career goals